Strong CP problem, theta term and QCD topological properties: theta -dependence and the strong CP problem

 The last term of the Lagrangian $L_{\theta}$ has the typical form of a $\theta$ term: it is a term of quantum origin (as signaled by the explicit presence of $\hbar$ in the Lagrangian) which is a total derivative with respect to time, hence it has no effect on the classical equation of motion of the system, still it has non trivial effects in the quantum theory.
-To verify the last statement, i.~e. the effect of the $\theta$ term in the quantum theory, there are (at least) two ways.
+To verify the last statement, i.~e. the effect of the $\theta$-term in the quantum theory, there are (at least) two ways.
 The first, more direct, one consists in explicitly computing the energy spectrum of the model in the free case $V=0$: it is indeed trivial to verify that in this case the energy spectrum explicitly depends on $\theta$, and it is given by

-The second method uses the path-integral formulation: the $\theta$ term contributes to the propagator from the state $|\phi_i\rangle$ at time $t_i$ to the state $|\phi_f\rangle$ at time $t_f$ with
+The second method uses the path-integral formulation: the $\theta$-term contributes to the propagator from the state $|\phi_i\rangle$ at time $t_i$ to the state $|\phi_f\rangle$ at time $t_f$ with

-The effect of the $\theta$ term is thus of topological origin, as can be seen by noting that, for fixed $\phi_i(t_i)$ and $\phi_f(t_f)$, the contributions of two different paths have a relative weight $\exp(-\ii\theta\Delta Q)$, where $\Delta Q$ is the difference between the winding numbers along the circumference of the two paths.
+The effect of the $\theta$-term is thus of topological origin, as can be seen by noting that, for fixed $\phi_i(t_i)$ and $\phi_f(t_f)$, the contributions of two different paths have a relative weight $\exp(-\ii\theta\Delta Q)$, where $\Delta Q$ is the difference between the winding numbers along the circumference of the two paths.
+Note that the winding number of two open (i.e., with $\phi_f\neq\phi_i$) paths is not well defined, but their difference is.
 For the particular case of the quantum particle moving on a circumference we can also note that $\theta$ enters the Lagrangian $L_{\theta}$ in the same way as a constant vector potential directed along the $\phi$ direction:

 and by introducing the magnetic flux $\Phi_B=2\pi RA_{\phi}$ we can write

 where we defined the elementary magnetic flux $\Phi_0=\frac{2\pi\hbar c}{e}$.
 For this simple model $\theta$-dependence is thus just a manifestation of the Ahronov-Bohm effect, see, e.~g., \cite{BallentineBook, KonishiPaffutiBook}.